donjar/quizard/api/README.md

 - `400`: Missing field `email` and/or `password` in the request's body, or incorrect format of `email` and/or `password`.
 - `401`: Invalid `email` or `password`.
 - `404`: Resource is not found.
+- `405`: HTTP method is not allowed for the endpoint.
 - `422`: The token has expired or is invalid.

 ## Endpoints